-Premium changes will vary by state.
-How premiums change, on average and among individuals, will vary by state based on how each state's pre-ACA rules compare to those under the ACA.
-In states that already limit the extent to which premiums can vary among individuals, especially those with guaranteed-issue requirements, average premiums potentially could decline as lower-cost individuals obtain coverage due to the individual mandate and premium subsidies.
+How premiums change, on average and across individuals, will vary by state based on how each state's pre-ACA rules compare to those under the ACA.
+In states that already limit the extent to which premiums can vary across individuals, especially those with guaranteed-issue requirements, average premiums potentially could decline as lower-cost individuals obtain coverage due to the individual mandate and premium subsidies.
 In states with no or few rate restrictions, premiums are more likely to go up, to reflect an influx of higher-cost individuals.
 In addition, premium changes will vary depending on each state's distribution of the population by income and insurance status (including access to employer coverage) and regional differences in utilization rates and provider prices.
-Among individuals, the largest premium increases for younger adults, and the largest reductions for older adults, will occur in states that don't currently restrict premium variations by age.
+Among individuals, the largest premium increases for younger adults, and the largest reductions for older adults, will occur in states that don't restrict premium variations by age.

-Factors mitigating rate shock/adverse selection.
+FACTORS MITIGATING RATE SHOCK/AD-VERSE SELECTION.
 Premium subsidies will directly lower the net premium costs for individuals with incomes less than 400 percent of the federal poverty level.
 As a result of these lower premiums, more individuals will obtain coverage, regardless of health status.
 The individual mandate also provides an incentive to obtain coverage, regardless of health status.
 Taken together, these provisions will help mitigate premium increases caused by the guaranteed-issue provision.
 Although young adults not eligible for premium subsidies are most at risk for premium increases, they will have access to catastrophic plans.
 The premiums for these plans can be adjusted for expected enrollee spending, meaning premiums could be lower to reflect a younger enrollee population.

-Options to further address rate shock/adverse selection.
+OPTIONS TO FURTHER ADDRESS RATE SHOCK/ADVERSE SELECTION.
 Although the ACA includes provisions aimed to mitigate premium increases and rate shock, more can be done.
 Strengthening the individual mandate would help mitigate premium increases due to a less healthy enrollee population.
 Approaches could include less frequent open enrollment periods, penalties for late enrollment, more generous premium subsidies, and enhanced public outreach and consumer education.
 Another option would be to extend and/or increase the reinsurance program subsidies.